danielhstahl/fang_oost_option_rust/README.md

 # Speed

 The benchmarks are comparable to my [C++](https://github.com/phillyfan1138/FangOost) implementation.
 To run the tests with benchmarking, use `cargo test --release -- --nocapture`.
-To run the rust internal benchmark, switch to nightly rust (`rustup default nightly`) and run `cargo bench`.